altreact/archbk/README.md

 To install Arch Linux ARM on a SDcard / USB drive:

    * Make sure that developer mode is enabled.
+   (enabling developer mode will wipe everything on the chromebook's internal flash memory. back up anything you want to keep.)

      hold down the ESC and Refresh keys and poke the ower button at the Recovery screen press Ctrl-D (there's no prompt - you have to know to do it).